vercel/pkg/README.md

 dynamicaly and `pkg` won't be able to detect it.
 In this case, you should add the `.node` file directly in the `assets` field in `package.json`.

-The way NodeJS requires native addon is different from a classic JS file.
-It needs to have a file on disk to load it but `pkg` only generate one file.
+The way Node.js requires native addon is different from a classic JS file.
+It needs to have a file on disk to load it, but `pkg` only generates one file.
 To circumvent this, `pkg` will create a temporary file on the disk.
 These files will stay on the disk after the process has exited and will be used again on the next process launch.